Spirulina is a blue-green algae. It is an easily produced, non-toxic species of Arthrospira bacteria.

-It has a few active components, but the main one is known as phycocyanobilin, which is about 1% of spirulina by weight.
-This compound has a novel mechanism of action, and mimics the body's own bilirubin compound to inhibit a pro-oxidative complex called NADPH oxidase.
-Through inhibiting this complex, spirulina confers potent anti-oxidative and anti-inflammatory effects.
+Spirulina has a few active components.
+The main ingredient is called phycocyanobilin, which makes up about 1% of spirulina.
+This compound mimics the body’s bilirubin compound, in order to inhibit an enzyme complex called Nicotinamide Adenine Dinucleotide Phosphate (NADPH) oxidase.
+By inhibiting NADPH oxidase, spirulina provides potent anti-oxidative and anti-inflammatory effects.

 Follow this Page for updates

-It is not recommended to exceed the aforementioned highest dose as no clear benefits have been noted.
+It is not recommended to exceed the highest dose mentioned above, as no clear benefits have been noted beyond that level.

 C-Phycocyanin; the molecule that pinpoints NADPH oxidase as central to disease processes and its inhibition now therapeutic.